 Coffee consumption was higher among NASH stage 0-1 patients with 58% reporting regular coffee intake as compared to 36% of stage 2-4 patients.

-- Reduces your risk of developing cirrhosis.
+- Coffee may reduce your risk of developing cirrhosis.

-- Coffee consumption is associated with a lower risk of gallstones and other gall bladder problems.
+- Coffee consumption is associated with a lower risk of gallstones and other gallbladder problems.